arcus/arcus_skill_series_sql/sql_basics/sql_basics_speaker_notes.md

 In February, we will practice more with single tables, learning keywords like CASE, LIKE, and GROUP BY.

-Then, in March, we'll cover working with multiple tables, and how to join data from different tables into one dataset to work with!
+Then, in March, we'll cover working with multiple tables, and how to join data from different tables into a single tabular format to analyze.